ZettaIO/cachet-client/README.md

 tox -e py36  # tests only

-# Running tests wity pytest also works, but this works poorly in combination with enviroment variables for the live test script (tox separates enviroments)
+# Running tests with pytest also works, but this works poorly in combination with environment variables for the live test script (tox separates environments)
 pytest tests/
 ```

 ### Testing with real Cachet service

-Do not run this script againt a system in production.
+Do not run this script against a system in production.
 This is only for a test service.
 Cachet can easily be set up locally with docker: https://github.com/CachetHQ/Docker